Seftond/capstone-mvp/README.md

 * Allow users to send messages to HenryIX
 * Allow users to send HenryIX songs to their friends using Vonage API
+* List merch and allow users to purchase on the website